rdkcentral/tasecureapi/docs/rfcs/accepted/0000-hardening-memory-operations/README.md

 like memset(), memcpy() or direct assignment like variable X = Y; at times, it can be more subtle and delegated to the compiler, like structure assignments.

-Either way, at all time the source, destination involved in the memory operation, as well as the number of bytes, should all be sanitized and of acceptable values.
+Either way, at all times the source, destination involved in the memory operation, as well as the number of bytes, should all be sanitized and of acceptable values.
 For each operation, it should be straight to answer a few questions like
 - what is the memory type of the source, is it a secure memory, is it a shared memory accessible